neffercarrillo/security-plus/notes/README.md

 - use digital forensics methods
 - use forensic toolkit (FTK, enCase)
-- cature screenshots of the machine
+- capture screenshots of the machine
 - follow order of volatility when collecting evidence
 - data acquisition. method and tools used to create a forensically sound copy of the data from a source device.
 - cpu registers and cache memory